 The Manga Bible: Personally, I’m a fan of manga (Japanese cartoon art) and so this Bible is perfect for me.
 And if you know someone who likes manga or just thinks having an illustrated story throughout their Bible is cool, this is a great choice.
-Now, there are many different manga Bibles, but this one is the best (click on link to see the exact one I’m talking about).
+Now, there are many different manga Bibles, but this one is the best (however, just recently it went out of print so I’ll need to find another one to slip in this spot).
 It’s not only a good translation of the Bible NLT, is also the WHOLE Bible (some manga Bibles are just Bible stories done in a manga format), but the imitation leather version has manga drawings on sides where the pages are.
 It’s really ingenious.

 The Apologetics Study Bible: One of my favorites.
 Apologetics is not the art of saying your sorry.
 Apologetics is the defense of the Christian faith and this Bible helps you to better understand the questions you may have about your own faith and help you to better answer friends and family who ask you why you believe what you believe.
 I have the imitation leather cover which I don’t know if they still make it, but got it as a gift from my wife who had it autographed by my favorite apologist – Dr. Ravi Zacharias.
 I actually got to meet Dr. Zacharias and correspond with him on occasion and he is not only kind-hearted by a true defender of God.
 He along with many other astute authors fill this Bible with answers to questions many people have about faith.
 Although not one of my normal translations, this one I have found to be very good and reliable.